rohannj1993/Reactportfolio/README.md

 ## Needs Improvement
-Need to work on styling on portfolio
+Need to work on applying more CSS styling to make portfolio more visually appealing